inducer/loopy/doc/ref_kernel.rst

-The idea is that domains form a forest (a collection of trees), and a "sub-forest" is extracted that covers all the inames for each instruction.
+The idea is that domains form a forest (a collection of trees), and a "sub-forest" is extracted that covers all the inames for each statement.
 Each individual sub-tree is then checked for branching, which is ill-formed.
 It is declared ill-formed because intersecting, in the above case, the l, i, and j domains could result in restrictions from the i domain affecting the j domain by way of how i affects l--which would